JediKoder/Meetups/Circuit Python.md

 Kattni Rembor is an independent contractor with Adafruit Industries.
 She works as an embedded software developer, technical writer, and community builder, and has been a champion of Open Source for many years.
 Kattni also serves as a MUG board member.

-Circuit roots are [MicroPython](https://micropython.org/) - Designed for learning w/ direct write to board
+Circuit python roots are [MicroPython](https://micropython.org/) - Designed for learning w/ direct write to board

 [Adafruit Discord](adafru.it/discord)